The Elasticity of Quantitative Investment: Statistical Arbitrage Models

 \subsubsection{\cite{shrinking} - KNS}

-The objective of \cite{shrinking} is to create an SDF.
-The KNS method first performs a standard principle components analysis (PCA) dimension reduction on the factor $F_{t-1}$ generated by the linear function $f(Z_t) = \breve Z_t$.
-The number of principle components to use is a hyperparameter of the model.
-This produces a smaller set of factors, which are then reduced to a single portfolio with the vector $b$.
+The KNS method first performs a standard principal components analysis (PCA) dimension reduction on the factors generated by the linear function $f(Z_t) = \breve Z_t$.
+The number of principal components is a hyperparameter of the model.
+This produces a smaller set of factors $F_{t-1}$, which are then reduced to a single portfolio with the vector $b$.

 The \cite{shrinking} estimator of $b$ is given by